Media

 The rise of mobile-centric applications will give employees more freedom to communicate from wherever there is a phone or Internet connection, opening the door even wider for employees to be from anywhere in the world working remotely.

-Unified-Communications-as-a-Service (UCaaS) now enables people to collaborate across platforms offering voice, messaging and conferencing in one cloud-based platform.
+Unified-Communications-as-a-Service (UCaaS) now enables people to collaborate across platforms offering voice, messaging, and conferencing in one cloud-based platform.
 Cloud-based communication is coming on strong.

 Customer service has been progressively moving toward chat, chatbots and self-service, removing much of the “human touch” in communicating with people outside the company.
 I constantly hear the frustration people have with this lack of ‘human interaction, so it will be necessary for a company to have a “human interaction” option so as to not alienate prospects and customers.